Firefighters battling house fire in Dayton neighborhood

-DAYTON — Firefighters are battling a house fire in Dayton on Saturday afternoon.
+DAYTON — Firefighters are battling a house fire in Dayton early Friday morning.

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]

-News Center 7’s Malik Patterson is on scene working to learn more information.
-We’ll have the latest LIVE on News Center 7 at 6:00 on our streaming app and WHIO.com.

-The fire was reported in the 700 block of Huffman Avenue before 3 p.m., according to Dayton Police & Fire.
+The fire was reported in the 400 block of Westwood Avenue at midnight, a Montgomery County dispatch supervisor confirmed.

 TRENDING STORIES: